Search best practices

 Narrow the time range for your search

-Because Google SecOps can ingest a large amount of data during a search, it's recommended that you minimize the time range to narrow the scope and improve search performance.
+Because Google SecOps can ingest a large amount of data during a search, you must minimize the time range of your query to narrow the scope and improve search performance.

 Use regular expressions in search query